ghost-coin/GhostVault/README.md

 `update`           : Runs the self updater to update GhostVault and ghostd

+`forceupdate`      : Downloads new ghostd even if update is not needed

 `checkchian`       : Checks to ensure you are on a good chain.

 `forceresync`      : Forces ghostd to resync with the network in case of a bad chain.